-Regulation of systems modelled with ordinary differential equations achieved considerable attention in the 1970's \cite{AntsaklisPearson1978, Davison1976a, DavisonGoldenberg1975, FrancisWonham1976, FrancisWonham1975a}.
-The results have been generalized to infinite-dimensional systems since then \cite{Pohjolainen1985, YamamotoHara1988, Byrnesetal2000, HamalainenPohjolainen2000, RebarberWeiss2003, ImmonenPhd, PaunonenPohjolainen2014, LaakkonenPohjolainen2015, Humalojaetal2019}.
-A remarkably important result called the internal model principle was given by Francis and Wonham in \cite{FrancisWonham1975a} and by Davison in \cite{Davison1976a}.
-It states that all robustly regulating controllers must contain an internal model, i.e., a suitably reduplicated copy, of the unstable dynamics of the reference signal.
-The internal model principle has multiple different time domain characterizations \cite{ImmonenPhd, PaunonenPohjolainen2014}.
-A frequency domain formulation of the internal model principle and solvability conditions for the robust regulation problem were given by Vidyasagar in \cite{Vidyasagar} for rational transfer functions.
-These results were later generalized for different classes of transfer functions suitable for infinite-dimensional systems \cite{YamamotoHara1988, LaakkonenPohjolainen2015} and by using the fractional representation approach \cite{NettThesis, LaakkonenQuadrat2017}.
-Frequency domain methods for designing regulating controllers have also been considered by several authors \cite{HamalainenPohjolainen2000, RebarberWeiss2003, LaakkonenPohjolainen2015, Ylinenetal2006}.
+Regulation of systems modelled with ordinary differential equations achieved considerable attention in the 1970's. \cite{AntsaklisPearson1978, Davison1976a, DavisonGoldenberg1975, FrancisWonham1976, FrancisWonham1975a} The results have been generalized to infinite-dimensional systems since then. \cite{Pohjolainen1985, YamamotoHara1988, Byrnesetal2000, HamalainenPohjolainen2000, RebarberWeiss2003, ImmonenPhd, PaunonenPohjolainen2014, LaakkonenPohjolainen2015, Humalojaetal2019} A remarkably important result called the internal model principle was given by Francis and Wonham\cite{FrancisWonham1975a} and by Davison\cite{Davison1976a}.
+It states that all robustly regulating controllers must contain an internal model, i.e., a suitably reduplicated copy, of the unstable dynamics of the reference signals.
+The internal model principle has multiple different time domain characterizations.\cite{ImmonenPhd, PaunonenPohjolainen2014} A frequency domain formulation of the internal model principle and solvability conditions for the robust regulation problem were given by Vidyasagar\cite{Vidyasagar} for rational transfer functions.
+These results were later generalized to specific classes of transfer functions suitable for infinite-dimensional systems\cite{YamamotoHara1988, LaakkonenPohjolainen2015} and by using the fractional representation approach \cite{NettThesis, LaakkonenQuadrat2017}.
+Frequency domain methods for designing regulating controllers have also been considered by several authors.\cite{HamalainenPohjolainen2000, RebarberWeiss2003, LaakkonenPohjolainen2015, Ylinenetal2006}